CodexUse logo CodexUse Download

 Note: Cloud sync is manual and Pro-only.
 Nothing syncs without your action.
 Conflicts use last-writer-wins — if your push is older than the remote, you will be asked to pull first.

-Example: keep your main setup on a MacBook, then run codexuse sync pull on a Linux box to start with the same profiles and config.
+Example: keep your main setup on a MacBook, then run codexuse sync pull on another machine with the CLI installed to start with the same profiles and config.

 For a full walkthrough, see the cloud sync guide.